"Then cried they all again, saying, Not this man, but Barabbas. Now Barabbas was a robber" (John 18:40).

-This is the attitude of the world toward its Creator and Redeemer.
-Jesus Christ was in the world, and the world was made by Him, and the world knew Him not.
-He came unto His own, and His own received Him not (John 1:10,11).
+Unfortunately, this is the attitude of every generation toward its Creator and Redeemer.
+Jesus Christ "was in the world, and the world was made by Him, and the world knew Him not.
+He came unto His own, and His own received Him not" (John 1:10-11).

-And whom will they choose instead of this Man?
-Then they preferred Barabbas, who was not only a robber, but also a revolutionary and a murderer (Luke 23:19).
-Today, they idolize the atheist Darwin, or the robber Lenin, or the revolutionary Mao, or the murderer Hitler, or any one of a thousand anti-Christs, but they will not have Christ.
+And whom will they choose instead of "this man"?
+Then they preferred Barabbas, who was not only a robber, but also a revolutionary and murderer (Luke 23:19).
+Today, they idolize the atheist Darwin, or the robber Lenin, or the revolutionary Mao, or the murderer Hitler, or any one of a thousand antichrists, but they will not have Christ.